 - ENGAGEMENT.
 Engaging audiences is not about the old-fashioned one-way conversations.
 “Consumers don’t want to be talked at, they want brands to see them eye to eye and to be able to communicate their needs back to the brands.”
 Consumers want to feel as if their thoughts, feedback, and concerns are being heard.
 Holding two-way conversations is how the emerging and successful brands of the future will build a loyal customer base and drive up their margins.
 Mutual engagement creates a feedback loop, providing even greater clarity about audiences’ needs and desires—and about customers’ perception of the brand—allowing growing brands to continuously refine their products, messages, and experiences.
 Read more about all of the Breakthrough Brands.
 Meanwhile, here are two of my favorites that made the list.

 Wework and it’s dedicated community teams have redefined the old fashioned idea of “office space.”
 Here at Wework, we meet others, we collaborate, we educate, and bring our pets to work!
 Those member events each week are the best!

 I’m especially proud of referring in Stoller Vineyards, one of my favorite Oregon wine brands.
 Stoller has a local team in the Portland Wework.
 Wine tastings just got way better.

 First Class Travel at a Coach Price.
-After obsessing on finding the perfect road warrior carry on bag for frequent trips between Portland, LAX and points beyond, I discovered AWAY in the list of breakthrough brands.
+After obsessing on finding the perfect road warrior carry-on bag for frequent trips between Portland, LAX, and points beyond, I discovered AWAY Travel in the list of breakthrough brands.
 I was intrigued about what made them different and relevant.
-Away got me with the slogan, top quality at the not so top price.
+Away Travcel got me with the slogan, top quality at the not-so-top price.
 The features helped too!

 There are so many more that made the list–so little space–do read more about them at Interbrand.
 Be inspired.
 Be a breakthrough brand.